 - Install grab bars and non-slip decals in all bathtubs and showers.

 - Make sure all medications, caustic cleaning products (example: drain openers, toilet and oven cleaners, rust removers, etc.), automotive fluids (example: windshield washing solution and antifreeze), pesticides, fertilizer and other household chemicals are in their original containers and in a locked cabinet.

 - Make sure all dangerous products have child-resistant caps, including cleaning products and chemicals.

 - Check to be sure flammable and combustible liquids are stored outside in a locking shed or the garage.
 Gasoline must never be stored or used inside your home, even in small quantities.

 - As medicines age, the chemicals inside them can change.
-Be sure to flush all unidentified and out-of-date medications down the toilet, rinse the container well and discard it.
+Be sure to dispose of expired medications properly.

 - Have you replaced your smoke alarms batteries this year?
 If not, insert new batteries in every smoke alarm.

 - Homes with young children should install window guards to keep children from climbing up and falling out of an open upper window.
 Make sure window guards also have a quick release mechanism so an adult can open them in case of a fire.